Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 ## Challenge One - Create Load Test Resource

-THis may be done in the Azure portal or using automation.
+This may be done in the Azure portal or using automation.
+You could also try the (https://docs.microsoft.com/en-us/azure/load-testing/quickstart-create-and-run-load-test([Quickstart]

 You need to consider the location of the load testing service with respect to the target system's location.
 Discuss why this may be important.

 ## Challenge Two - Create a Demo System Under Test